lingxiaoyang/vass/README.md

 [1] Cook, P. 1992.
 SPASM: A Real-Time Vocal Tract Physical Model Editor/Controller and Singer: the Companion Software Synthesis System.
 Computer Music Journal 17(1): 30-44.
 [2] Cook, P. 1991.
 Identification of Control Parameters in an Articulatory Vocal Tract Model, with Applications to the Synthesis of Singing.
-[3] WebPd, a 100% JavaScript Pure Data runtime. https://github.com/sebpiq/WebPd Accessed Mar.
-17th, 2015.
+[3] Rosenberg, A. 1971.
+Effect of glottal pulse shape on the quality of natural vowels.
+Journal of the Acoustical Society of America 49(2B): 583-90.
-[4] Berdahl, E., and J. Smith.
-Plucked String Digital Waveguide Model.
-REALSIMPLE Project. https://ccrma.stanford.edu/realsimple/waveguideintro/waveguideintro.pdf Accessed Mar.
+[4] WebPd, a 100% JavaScript Pure Data runtime. https://github.com/sebpiq/WebPd Accessed Mar.
 17th, 2015.